CodeJuuun/lotide/README.md

 - `tail(array)`: returns all elements of the array except the first element
 - `takeUntil(arr, callback)`: returns a new array with elements from the original into the callback function returns true
 - `without(arr, itemsToRemove)`: returns a new array excluding the specified items

-- import require functions in all files instead of redeclaring
-- export all functions
-- import all functions into index.js
-- README make note on what argument it'll take in
-- npm test to ensure tests pass
-- commit approiately present
-- update version of lotide package via package.json
-- push to github
-- run npm update to update node package